-What Is Popcorn And Can It Go Bad?
+What Is Popcorn, And Can It Go Bad?

-Popcorn is known as a key snack in film nights, theatre or any fair and can even sometimes be used in desserts or sweets.
+Popcorn is known as a key snack in film nights, theatre, or any fair and can even sometimes be used in desserts or sweets.
 On top of that, popcorn is known for being a healthy snack.
 As a high-fiber whole grain and low(ish) in calories, popcorn is linked to a lower risk of heart disease and diabetes, and weight loss compared to other popular snacks!

 With all its versatility, popcorn can come in different shapes and forms.
 From dry kernels to popped popcorn bags or even microwavable packs.
 Of course, all of these types will have different shelf lives.

-Most popcorn will have a “best by” date rather than a “use by” meaning it’s not unsafe to eat after that date.
+Most popcorn will have a “best by” date rather than a “use by,” meaning it’s not unsafe to eat after that date.
 With proper storage, popcorn can last a long time past the date on the label.
 However, the quality of the popcorn will diminish the longer they stay in the cupboard!

 How Long Does Popcorn Last?

-Dry kernels have an indefinite shelf life and will last for years in good quality although they can eventually dry out.
+Dry kernels have an indefinite shelf life and will last for years in good quality, although they can eventually dry out.
 You can always try to put a teaspoon of water and shake them to put some moisture in them before popping them if you believe them to be dry.

-Microwavable popcorn includes fat inside the packet which can go bad in between 3 to 4 months.
-In most cases, it’s usually worth a try even if the pack is a couple of months past the date.
+Microwavable popcorn includes fat inside the packet, which can go bad in between 3 to 4 months.
+In most cases, it’s usually worth a try, even if the pack is a couple of months past the date.
 You can always throw it away after popping them if something doesn’t look right.

 How Can I Spot Rancid Popcorn?

 Dry kernels don’t usually ‘go bad’ in the way we are used to.
-As mentioned before, they will dry out and might lose some quality, but very unlikely will grow mold or smell unless exposed to moisture.
+As mentioned before, they will dry out and might lose some quality, but they are very unlikely will grow mold or smell unless exposed to moisture.
 The best way to spot bad kernels is to attempt popping them.
 If the majority doesn’t, they are probably too dry to consume.

 The fat in the microwavable popcorn can go rancid and make the packet smell or look off.
 The taste will also be off if you pop them, so it will be clear they shouldn’t be eaten.
 Throw them in the bin!